30 July 2021

 Feeding The Billions: Challenges and Innovations in Food and Water Security

 More specifically, what are the differences among regions in Europe, the Middle East, Africa and Asia?
 What is the impact of climate change and what are the implications of current migration and urbanization trends for food, nutrition and water security?
 Agriculture is the biggest user of water on the globe, requiring large quantities of water for irrigation and production processes.
 How can food production be made more efficient, without compromising our water resources and the environment in general?
 Who are the key stakeholders in this domain and what is the role of the market in food production technologies and innovation?

 In this course you examine a range of approaches towards food and water security, from international policy agreements to community-based activities.
 Theory is combined with practice in the lectures, the discussions and the excursions, with all providing concrete examples of how issues of food and water security are being analysed and addressed in various regions, at various levels and by various actors from science and society.

 Students and professionals with an interest in food and water security issues.
+If you have doubts about your eligibility for the course, please let us know.
 Our courses are multi-disciplinary and therefore are open to students and professional with a wide variety of backgrounds.

 •Better understand food and water security, its context (local to global), major challenges, innovative solutions and policies.